 Ms. Loftin has been nationally recognized, appearing on TV One, Fox News, ABC, People’s World, National Public Radio, and Al Jazeera.
-A passionate advocate for the empowerment of communities of color, she was recently appointed by President Barack Obama to serve on the White House Initiative on Educational Excellence for African Americans in Higher Education.
+A passionate organizer for the empowerment of communities of color, she was appointed by President Barack Obama to serve on the White House Initiative on Educational Excellence for African Americans in Higher Education.

 WISDOM O. COLE

 Wisdom Cole is the National Organizing Manager for the NAACP Youth and College Division.
-In this role, he supports youth and college workshops for civil rights advocacy training institute, electoral action trainings, grassroots organizing, issues toolkits and webinars.
+In this role, he supports youth and college workshops for civil rights advocacy training institute, electoral action trainings, grassroots organizing, issues toolkits, and webinars.
 Mr. Cole was previously a field and state conference organizer for the Afrikan Black Coalition(ABC), the largest Black collegiate organization in California.

-In 2014 he collaboratively organized the ABC conference that featured keynote speakers such as Marc Lamont Hill, Angela Davis, Bobby Seale, and Malcolm X’s eldest daughter Attallah Shabazz.
-For this effort he received the Chancellor’s Achievement Award for Diversity in recognition for outstanding contributions to furthering diversity, inclusion, and excellence at UC Santa Cruz.
+In 2014, he collaboratively organized the ABC conference that featured keynote speakers such as MarcLamont Hill, Angela Davis, Bobby Seale, and Malcolm X’s eldest daughter Attallah Shabazz.
+For this effort, he received the Chancellor’s Achievement Award for Diversity in recognition for outstanding contributions to furthering diversity, inclusion, and excellence at UC Santa Cruz.

 Mr. Cole is a Class of 2015 University of California, Santa Cruz Alumni from Oakes College.
 He majored in Chemistry with a minor in STEM Education.
 As a student organizer, Mr. Cole held multiple student positions such as a Neighborhood Assistant for Biko House at Oakes College as well as a Residential Assistant at Stevenson College in the Rosa Parks African American Themed House.
-In addition, Mr. Cole was very active in the Black Student Organizing spaces such as the African BlackStudent Alliance (A/BSA), African Student Union (ASU), and the Black Experience Team (BET).
+In addition, Mr. Cole was very active in the Black student organizing spaces such as the African BlackStudent Alliance (A/BSA), African Student Union (ASU), and the Black Experience Team (BET).
 Mr. Cole is also coming from a background as a high school math and science educator.

-For the past three years, Mr. Cole has worked with San Francisco youth at June Jordan School for Equity in the Excelsior district creating math and science experience-based curriculum to teach students about community organizing.
-In addition to teaching math and science, Mr. Cole taught and advised student-led courses and groups for young African American men and women where they would affirm their identities through cultural exploration.
+For the past three years, Mr. Cole has worked with San Francisco youth at June Jordan School for Equity in the Excelsior district creating math and science experience-based curriculum to teach students about community organizing and empowerment.
+In addition to teaching math and science, Mr. Cole has taught and advised student-led courses and groups for young African American men and women where they would affirm their identities through cultural exploration.